The Best Home Barista Espresso Machine & Grinder Setups

 There’s no two ways about it, being a home Barista is a hobby.

-Conversely, if you buy a bean to cup machine, and then discover that you’ve got the home Barista bug, you’ll probably be on the market for a new espresso machine fairly quickly, and listing your bean to cup machine on eBay or Facebook marketplace.
+Conversely, if you buy a bean to cup machine, and then learn that you’ve got the home Barista bug, you’ll probably be on the market for a new espresso machine fairly quickly, and listing your bean to cup machine on eBay or Facebook marketplace.

 Why am I talking about Grinders, too?

 I do realise how strange this may sound to the uninitiated, as this was me only a few years ago.
-I do recall thinking something along the lines of “why buy an expensive mill when you can just buy it for about the same price pre-ground?”
+I do recall thinking something along the lines of “why buy an expensive grinder when you can just buy it for about the same price pre-ground?”

-You’re likely to get better tasting espresso style coffee from a nespresso machine or a lavazza machine or other pod machine than you would get with an espresso coffee machine and pre-ground coffee, so there’s extremely no point.
+You’re likely to get better tasting espresso style coffee from a nespresso machine or a lavazza machine or other pod machine than you would get with an espresso machine and pre-ground coffee, so there’s basically no point.
 By the way, I say “espresso style” because pod machines don’t make espresso coffee – see Espresso vs Nespresso.

 I’ll talk more about the specific grinders I’d advise, a little bit later in this article.